Wayne Martin (judge): Judicial career

+He has served as an international commercial court judge on the DIFC Courts in Dubai.

+Board member

+Martin became a West Australian Football Commission board member in 2019 before being elected chairman in 2020 and then reappointed on a three-year term in December 2021.
+His tenure as chair will conclude on 31 December 2024.

 Honours

-On 11 June 2012, Chief Justice Martin was named an Companion of the Order of Australia for "eminent service to the judiciary and to the law, particularly as Chief Justice of the Supreme Court of Western Australia, to legal reform and education, and to the community".
+On 11 June 2012, Chief Justice Martin was named a Companion of the Order of Australia for "eminent service to the judiciary and to the law, particularly as Chief Justice of the Supreme Court of Western Australia, to legal reform and education, and to the community".